Golf will never be drug-free, says Player

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CARNOUSTIE, Britain: Golf will never be completely drug-free, according to retired South African golfer Gary Player who has also questioned why it took so long for the British Open to implement blood testing as part of its anti-doping regulations.
+LONDON: Golf will never be completely drug free according to retired South African golfer Gary Player who has also questioned why it took so long for the British Open to implement blood testing as part of its anti-doping regulations.

+The tournament, in its 147th edition, will introduce blood testing this week.

 Canadian Brad Fritsch was the most recent player to be banned for violating the PGA Tour’s anti-doping policy, with the 40-year-old being handed a three-month suspension in January for taking a prohibited weight-loss drug.

-CARNOUSTIE, Britain: Golf will never be completely drug-free, according to retired South African golfer Gary Player who has also questioned why it took so long for the British Open to implement blood testing as part of its anti-doping regulations.
+LONDON: Golf will never be completely drug free according to retired South African golfer Gary Player who has also questioned why it took so long for the British Open to implement blood testing as part of its anti-doping regulations.

+The tournament, in its 147th edition, will introduce blood testing this week.

 Canadian Brad Fritsch was the most recent player to be banned for violating the PGA Tour’s anti-doping policy, with the 40-year-old being handed a three-month suspension in January for taking a prohibited weight-loss drug.